LCC-CIT/CS133JS-CourseMaterials/CS133JS_Syllabus.md

+### Quizzes

+<u>Reading Quizzes</u>
+Weekly quizzes are given that cover the required reading for that week.
+These quizzes must be taken before the first class meeting of the week.
+They are "open book" (or whatever reading material was assigned.)

+<u>Midterm and Final Quizzes</u>

+The midterm and final quizzes are given in weeks 5 and 11.
+See the course schedule for exact dates and times.
+These quizzes may be taken either:

+- In the classroom during the normal class time.
+For quizzes taken in the classroom, students are allowed to use the textbook, tutorials, and notes.
+-  In the testing center in the Center Building, room 311.
+See the [Instructional Testing Services](https://www.lanecc.edu/get-support/academic-support/instructional-testing-services) web site for testing times and procedures.
+For quizzes taken in the testing center, only a 4 X 6 card is allowed.

 ### Code Reviews

 Students will work in groups of two or three, to review the *beta* versions of each other’s lab assignment solutions.
 The code review does not affect the grade of the student whose work is being reviewed.
 Students will use the feedback provided on the code review form to revise their code prior to submitting the *production* version of their software solution.